efanomars/stmm-input-bt/libstmm-input-gtk-bt/README.md

            Soft blocked: no
            Hard blocked: no

-If it's hard blocked you need to unblock it in your BIOS settings.
+If it's hard blocked you need to unblock it manually on your computer.
 If it's soft blocked use rfkill itself to unblock it (rfkill --help).

 Second: make sure the bluetooth service is running